 Trees and working forests are remarkable resources that, when managed responsibly, can meet a wide range of fundamental needs for people and the planet for generations to come.
-For more than a century, we’ve been proving it’s possible to harvest and replant on a continuous cycle to both maximize value for our shareholders and ensure that our forests continue to thrive, forever.
+For more than a century, we have been proving it is possible to harvest and replant on a continuous cycle to both maximize value for our shareholders and ensure that our forests continue to thrive, forever.

 SUPERIOR HOLDINGS CREATE VALUE TODAY AND TOMORROW

 In the United States, we are responsible stewards of about 11 million acres of productive timberland we own or manage.
-Our forests spread across the Pacific Northwest, northern U.S. and southern U.S., and in Canada, we collaboratively manage millions more acres of publicly owned land under long-term licenses.
+Our forests spread across the western U.S., northern U.S. and southern U.S., and in Canada we collaboratively manage millions more acres of publicly owned land under long-term licenses.

 Our competitive advantage is rooted in our scale, expertise and geographic diversity.
 We have: